 Alley: Limited possibilities or horizons; present limited possibilities will be overcome with effort and initiative.
 Alley with dead end – Concern about a tight situation that appears to have no way out.

 Bend in road: This can depict something new ahead that you couldn’t see until you make the change in direction.
-Taking a track to a side road can suggest you are being side tracked or similar to above; perhaps suggesting you are going off road adventuring.
+It can also suggest that a change in your life direction is ahead.
+Taking a track to a side road can suggest you are being side tracked or similar to above, or perhaps suggesting you are going off road adventuring.

 Crossroad: Change; decision; indecision.
 See: crossroad.